19 Career Options After Learning Japanese

 Having a foreign language skill is an asset in international sales and marketing.
 Global sales marketers deal with B2B companies, so they face many challenges.

-Salespeople who can negotiate with cross-border companies can become effective salespeople.
+Salespeople who can negotiate with cross-border companies can be effective.
 They also appreciate salespeople who can talk with clients, suppliers, and business partners.

 There will be many chances for you to travel abroad.
 You will also earn a handsome salary as a foreign sales manager.